 With both pristine beaches and lush jungle terrains; fascinating history and UNESCO World Heritage sites; incredible food and friendly people; there is little left to be desired out of a tropical destination like that of Belize.
-My Belize itinerary in 7 days will show you the best of what Belize has to offer, from the islands to the rain forest and everything in between.
-Perfect for first-timers, this guide will help you experience the best of Belize in as little as one week.
+See the best of what the country has to offer with this ultimate Belize itinerary.
+7 days is just enough time to show you the country’s highlights from the islands to the rain forest and everything in between.
+Perfect for first-timers, this Belize travel guide will help you experience the best in as little as one week.

 Day 1 – San Pedro, Ambergris Caye

-Fly into Belize City then take the fifteen minute flight (or hour and a half water taxi for half the price) to the largest island, Ambergris Caye, and its only city of San Pedro.
+Begin your 7 day Belize itinerary by flying into Belize City then taking the fifteen-minute flight (or hour and a half water taxi for half the price) to the largest island, Ambergris Caye and its only city of San Pedro.
 This is the most developed of Belize islands where several luxury resorts can be found, as well as a good amount to do when compared to other Belize cayes.
 On day 1, rent a golf cart and explore the island.
 Golf carts will be your best mode of transportation during your time in Belize and are a fun way to get around.
 The following are some things you shouldn’t miss when on this island.